sroccaserra/aoc2019/README.md

 ### Clojure

+-  For fast feedback, start a REPL and don't close it.
+Change the file and reload it, with ` (use 'day-21.main :reload) (-main)` for example.

 - [fn][fn] defines a recursion point, so I don't need to `loop` to `recur` a `fn` (also true for `defn`).